neilime/zf2-twb-bundle/README.md

 Introduction
 ------------

-__TwbBundle__ is a module for Zend Framework 2, for easy integration of the [Twitter Bootstrap](https://github.com/twitter/bootstrap).
+__TwbBundle__ is a module for Zend Framework 2, for easy integration of the [Twitter Bootstrap v2.3.2](https://github.com/twbs/bootstrap/tree/v2.3.2).

 Demonstration / exemple
 -----------------------

-Render forms, buttons, alerts with TwbBundle : see it in action [on-line](http://neilime.github.com/zf2-twb-bundle/demo.html).
+Render forms, buttons, alerts with TwbBundle : see it in action [on-line](http://neilime.github.com/zf2-twb-bundle/1.0/demo.html).

 Requirements